PolyhedralDev/TerraWiki/pages/Biome.md

 Biomes are sections of the world that contain unique terrain and decorations.
-They are distributed in BiomeGrids and BiomeZones.